caspercrause/dv360-ads-mcp-server/README.md

 ### Service Account Errors
 - Ensure your service account has access to your DV360 account
-- Verify the JSON key file path is correct
+- Verify the service account JSON is correctly formatted in the DV360_SERVICE_ACCOUNT environment variable
 - Check that the service account has the Display & Video 360 API enabled
+- Make sure the JSON string is properly escaped and quoted in your .env file

 ### Query Errors
 - Some dimension/metric combinations are not compatible